Music Scholarships at CSB/SJU

 Incoming musicians are invited to apply for a music scholarship.

 The College of Saint Benedict and Saint John's University invite incoming musicians to apply for a music scholarship recognizing their musical abilities.
-In order to be eligible for this scholarship, students must first apply and be accepted for admission.
+In order to be eligible for this scholarship, students must submit our music scholarship application, a letter of recommendation from a music teacher, and an audition recording.

-Scholarship amounts for the 2019-2020 academic year range from $1,000 to $4,000 and are renewable each year.
-Scholarships are awarded to those students with significant experience and success in music, but are not restricted only to students majoring in music.
+Scholarship amounts for the 2020-2021 academic year range from $1,000 to $4,000 and are renewable each year.
+Scholarships are awarded to those students with significant experience and success in music, but are not restricted only to students majoring or minoring in music.

-- Additionally, you must exhibit proficiency in vocal, instrumental or piano performance.
-Your application will be based on the Music Scholarship application, one recommendation, and an audition recording.
+- Music scholarship applicants must exhibit proficiency in vocal, instrumental or piano performance.
+The demonstration of proficiency will be based on the Music Scholarship application, one recommendation, and an audition recording.
 See guidelines below.

 - Music Scholarships are for students who plan a continued involvement in music.